What a time to be alive…

 It’s a high bar, but necessary.
 Whether that victory is raising a kind child, solving a technical problem, or simply helping someone see the rings of Saturn for the first time, we owe it to ourselves to leave the world a little better than we found it.

 Thinking back to my dad in that dorm room in Dhaka, and looking up at Orion today, the message is the same: we are a way for the cosmos to know itself.
-Let’s make sure we’re worth knowing.
+Let’s see to it that we’re worth knowing.

 Thanks for reading.